Background pattern

 Fungal infections (of the mouth and throat), headache, hoarseness, sore throat.

-Pneumonia (lung infection) in COPD patients: inform your doctor if you have any of the following symptoms while inhaling Formodual, which may be symptoms of a lung infection:
+Pneumonia (lung infection) in patients with COPD: inform your doctor if you have any of the following symptoms while inhaling Formodual; they could be symptoms of a lung infection:

 • Fever or chills